School Transition Clubs

 ABC, Northfield School, Billingham South Primary School and Children In Need fund the School Transition Clubs held weekly on Thursdays and Fridays.
 The service is free to the children and young people accessing it.

 Children and young people who attend the Transition Club will be able to participate in a number of activities, resources and workshops that include:

 - Fun/Participatory activities

 ABC encourages children and young people to be involved in the planning, design and development of their own activities and workshops.
 This helps children and young people to be independent and make healthy lifestyle choices that help them to feel less anxious and worried about making a transition from primary to secondary school.

-Children and young people will have an opportunity to work alongside their peers in a safe and supportive space that encourages them to work through their worries, fears and anxieties about attending secondary school.
+Children and young people will have an opportunity to work alongside their peers in a safe and supportive space that encourages them to work through their worries, fears and anxieties about attending secondary school, and other issues they may have.
 Trained peer mentors act as positive role models and are available to provide support and guidance.